TheOnlyEnigma/Pandemic/README.md

 A model created using the GIS extension in Netlogo to show the spread of a disease through the world's population

 ## Getting Started

-The only file that is needed to work the model is...
+The only file that is needed to work the model is **Finished.nlogo**

 ## Prerequisities and Installing